casper-network/docs/source/docs/casper/concepts/intro-to-dapps.md

 - Decentralized: DApps are run by multiple nodes around the globe.
 No party can take control of them, including governments and the developers.
 - Deterministic: Changes in the environment do not affect the execution of a dApp.
 - Turing complete: DApps can perform any action given the required resources.
 - Isolated: DApps are executed in an isolated situation.
-If a DApp has a bug, it won't affect the normal functioning of the Blockchain network.
+If a DApp has a bug, it won't affect the normal functioning of the blockchain network.

 So a DApp is not just a client-server application where the application can do some work offline, nor a web application which can operate in a disconnected mode, where there is a central server which acts as a repository of information and business logic.
 A DApp is conceived and built using a distributed architecture where the network of nodes does the processing of smart contracts instead of a central server.